mwiens91/twitch-game-notify/README.md

 There's a `query-period`, which specifies how often the main loop happens for querying the streamers you've specified (in seconds).
-There's a `twitch-api-client-id`, which we'll get to in a second.
+There's a `twitch-api-client-id` and `twitch-api-client-secret`, which we'll get to in a second.
 Then there's a list of streamers, which for each you specify what games you want to be notified about.

 ### Setting up a configuration file